Generic balanced synchrony patterns in network dynamics: Abstract

 \section{Abstract}

-Coupled cell networks are specific ordinary differential equations with symmetry constraints, which are described by a given directed graph, with cells and arrows divided into several types.
-The generated dynamics can model, for example, those of neural networks.
-This type of systems and their emerging symmetries has been the subject of intense study, particularly by Golubitsky, Stewart and their co-authors.
+{ A coupled cell network is a type of ordinary differential equation $\dot x(t)=f(x(t))$, with structural constraints on the vector field $f$, encoded in a directed graph, whose cells and arrows are labeled by type.
+The generated dynamics can model, for example, those of neural networks or ecological systems.
+These systems and the synchrony patterns observed in their solutions have been intensely studied, particularly by Golubitsky, Stewart, and their coauthors.

 In the present article, we show that, for a generic vector field $f$, the synchrony patterns of the solutions of $\dot x(t)=f(x(t))$ are always balanced.
-This roughly means that the symmetries observed in a solution, such as synchronisation in two different cells, must come from the symmetries imposed by the geometry of network.
+This roughly means that for almost all $f$, the observed synchrony patterns, such as synchronization in two different cells, are inherited from the structural symmetries imposed by the graph and the cell types.
+Any other synchronization, not directly imposed by the geometry of the graph and the cell types, cannot occur.